 \section{Related Work}

-\paragraph{Pruning} Pruning is used commonly in \gls{nn} literature to obtain sparse networks~\citep{sietsma1988neural,mozer1989skeletonization,mozer1989using,hanson1989comparing,castellano1997iterative,setiono1997penalty,Kusupati2020str,Wortsman2019neuralwirings}.
-Pruning algorithms remove connections of a trained dense network using various criteria including weight magnitude~\citep{han2015learning,Han2016,gupta2018}, gradient-based measures~\citep{molchanov2016}, and \engordnumber{2}-order terms based on the Hessian~\citep{lecun1990,hassibi1993}.
-While the majority of pruning algorithms focus on pruning after training, a subset focuses on pruning \glspl{nn} before training \citep{snip,grasp,tanaka2020pruning}. \Gls{grasp}~\citep{grasp} is particularly relevant to our study, since their pruning criteria aims to preserve gradient flow, and they observe a positive correlation between initial gradient flow and final generalization.
-However, recent work of \cite{Frankle2020pruningatinit} suggests that the reported gains are due to sparsity distributions discovered rather than the particular sub-network.
-Another limitation of these algorithms is that they don't scale to large scale tasks like Resnet-50 training on \imgnet. \paragraph{Lottery Tickets} \Citet{Frankle2018lottery} showed the existence of sparse sub-networks at initialization --- known as \Acrlongpl{lt} --- which can be trained to match the generalization of the corresponding dense \gls{dnn}.
+\paragraph{Pruning} Pruning is used commonly in \gls{nn} literature to obtain sparse networks~\citep{mozer1989skeletonization,han2015learning,Kusupati2020str}.
+While the majority of pruning algorithms focus on pruning \emph{after} training, a subset focuses on pruning \glspl{nn} \emph{before} training \citep{snip,grasp,tanaka2020pruning}. \Gls{grasp}~\citep{grasp} is particularly relevant to our study, since their pruning criteria aims to preserve gradient flow, and they observe a positive correlation between gradient flow \textit{at initialization} and final generalization.
+However, the recent work of \citet{Frankle2020pruningatinit} suggests that the reported gains are due to sparsity distributions discovered rather than the particular sub-network identified.
+Another limitation of these algorithms is that they don't scale to large-scale tasks like ResNet-50 training on \imgnet.

+\paragraph{Lottery Tickets} \Citet{Frankle2018lottery} showed the existence of sparse sub-networks at initialization --- known as \Acrlongpl{lt} --- which can be trained to match the generalization of the corresponding dense \gls{dnn}.
 The initial work of \citet{Frankle2018lottery} inspired much follow-up work. \Citet{Liu2018,gale2019state} observed that the initial formulation was not applicable to larger networks with higher learning rates. \citet{Frankle2019stabilizing,Frankle2019linearmode} proposed \textit{late rewinding} as a solution. \Citet{Morcos2019oneticket, Sabatelli2020transferability} showed that \glspl{lt} trained on large datasets transfer to smaller ones, but not \emph{vice versa}. \Citet{Zhou2019deconstructing,Frankle2020early,rananujan2019} focused on further understanding \glspl{lt}, and finding sparse sub-networks at initialization.
-As one might expect, sufficiently large networks would have smaller solutions hidden in them. \Citet{malach2020} studied this and proved the existence of solutions in sufficiently large networks.
 However, it is an open question whether finding such networks at initialization could be done more efficiently than with existing pruning algorithms.